-Homemade Exfoliant: Mixing one tablespoon of oatmeal with two tablespoons of soy milk, a dash of sugar and a tablespoon of olive oil.
+Homemade Exfoliant: Mix one tablespoon of oatmeal with two tablespoons of soy milk, a dash of sugar and a tablespoon of olive oil.
 Massage the mixture into any rough patches of skin and all over your face to gently remove dead skin cells and moisturize your skin.

 2. Stay Hydrated

 In the Summer, it’s easy to drink a lot of water and stay hydrated because cool drinks help us beat the heat.
 In winter, our consumption of liquids often drops dramatically, while indoor heating causes dehydration.
-Keeping the skin hydrated helps it to function properly as our first line of defence against potential infections.
+Keeping the skin hydrated helps it to function properly as our first line of defense against potential infections.
 Good hydration also helps to keep our skin looking and feeling good.

 Tip: Try drinking warm water with slices of lemon and ginger throughout the day, thereby upping your intake of antioxidants!
-Green tea or a low caffeine, low-calorie warm drink are also good choices for a winter time beverage that will help keep your fluid levels up and your skin happy.
+Green tea or a low caffeine, low-calorie warm drink are also good choices for a wintertime beverage that will help keep your fluid levels up and your skin happy.